Detail of Pachypodium Baronii Home plant store

 Pachypodium baronii is a bit of an oddity among the pachypodium species, as it is one of the few that wasn’t originally native to Madagascar.
 In fact, this unique-looking plant originated in Eastern Africa and has now spread to Madagascar.
 An important factor to consider when growing these plants is that they are nearly impossible plants to kill.
 This makes them excellent specimens for beginners, but experienced growers will also enjoy having a wide variety of specimens available for display indoors.

 In general, Pachypodium is a great indoor plant for beginners; it has a relatively low risk of disease and pests and is fairly easy to care for.
 Other indoor pachypodiums are more challenging to grow and tend to have more potential for problems.
 If you have experience with growing succulents or cacti, then many varieties of Pachypodium will be manageable for you.

 We know that you care about your indoor plants, and the first step to proper care is the right selection.
 Find some great tips for selecting plants for your home today.
 With a little dedication, some level of care, and the essentials listed above, owners should be able to keep the Cactus a happy plant that will survive for several years to come.

 Just be aware that this plant can reach heights of up to 10 feet and is a relatively large house plant.
-It does well in full or partial sunlight, and need both water and good drainage, so make sure the pot it’s in has plenty of holes for water to pass through the material.
+It does well in full or partial sunlight and needs both water and good drainage, so make sure the pot it’s in has plenty of holes for water to pass through the material.
 Sometimes it’s hard to tell the difference between some of the different pachypodiums, For example, both the Pachypodium baronii and the Pachypodium brevicaule have been known to be mistaken for one another, as well as the Pachypodium lamerei and the Pachypodium neesianum.